-Broader impact programming at MRS meetings is intended to extend the influence of scientific research to the quality of life and society at large.
-At MRS Fall and Spring Meetings, the broader impact programming augments the technical symposia programming and vendor exhibits by providing the attendees a complete meeting experience capturing all aspects of the materials research profession.
+Broader Impact programming at MRS meetings is intended to extend the influence of scientific research to the quality of life and Society at large.
+At MRS Fall and Spring Meetings.
+Broader Impact programming augments technical symposium programming and vendor exhibits by providing the attendees a complete meeting experience capturing all aspects of the materials research profession.

 The use of the term “Broader Impact” at MRS is intended to be similar to the National Science Foundation's (NSF) usage of the same term.
 Examples of MRS objectives leading to broader impact and the related events/action items include, but are not limited to:

 Education and training of the next generation of materials researchers

 Action item: Educational symposia / workshops / tutorials at MRS meetings

 (a) Symposia / workshops / tutorials, including hands-on events, at MRS meetings on oral presentation skills, proposal writing, etc. (i.e., help members learn how to give great technical talks and how to write winning proposals)

 (b)Enhanced interaction of MRS members with government funding agencies / program managers with dedicated symposia / forum at MRS meetings (i.e., help members understand better the process of obtaining funding for materials research)

 Enhanced impact of materials research on the US and global economy

 (a) Symposia / workshops / tutorials at MRS meetings on commercialization of innovative research, creation of startup companies, enhanced industrial engagement, e.g., Technology Innovation Forum

 (b) Communication of materials research to general public and influence government policies in STEM